New or expanded cropping

 What are the minimum practice agricultural standards?

 Producers undertaking new cropping or horticulture activities are also required to meet minimum practice agricultural standards where these are prescribed by regulation.
+Currently such standards are only in place for cropping for sugarcane or bananas.

 Do I need an environmental authority to start grazing?